- 1 What is the potential benefit?

 - a patient needing to take blood thinners (Warfarin or Coumadin)

-- a patient needing to take anti-platelet medications (such as to prevent stroke or stenosis of coronary stent)
+- a patient needing to take anti-platelet medications (such as to prevent stroke or stenosis of a coronary artery stent)

 - a patient with complex or severe medical issues